blromano/esw-tsw2023/Proj03 - VotoLyze/Final/VotoLyze/README.md

 ## Abrir em uma IDE
-Baixar o código do projeto (clicar em "<> Code" e baixar como ZIP), abrir o projeto no NetBeans/IntelliJ e fazer a build.
+Abrir a pasta do projeto (Final/VotoLyze) no NetBeans/IntelliJ e fazer a build (Clean and Build no NetBeans, Rebuild Modules no IntelliJ).
 Executar a função main do projeto, da classe VotoLyzeApplication.java.

 ## Build pelo terminal